Ascension Island: Transport

 The repair project celebrated its halfway point in March 2022.
 In August 2022, the eastern portion of the runway was completed, allowing full flight operations to resume, with a U.S. Air Force C-17 Globemaster III of the 21st Airlift Squadron being the first aircraft of that size to use the improved runway on 31 August 2022.
-Earlier that month, an RAF A400M aircraft flying from Ascension Island was refueled for the first time by a Voyager KC.2 aircraft flying out of RAF Mount Pleasant.
+Earlier that month, an RAF A400M aircraft flying from Ascension Island was refuelled for the first time by a Voyager KC.2 aircraft flying out of RAF Mount Pleasant.
 The repairs to the runway were completed in May 2023.

 There is no taxi service on the island and most visitors requiring transport hire a car.
 There are around 40 km of roads on the island, all hard-surfaced, along with many unsurfaced paths and trails.
 Some of the road surfacing used was surplus tarmac from a previous airstrip construction operation.
 Traffic drives on the left.

 The cargo vessel MV Helena, under AW Shipping Management, takes a limited number of passengers between Cape Town and St Helena and Ascension on its voyages.

 Following the retirement of the RMS St Helena in 2018, the South African airline Airlink has operated an inter-island air service between St Helena and Ascension once a month.
 This is operated as a charter service extension on the regular Johannesburg to St Helena route with an overnight turnaround on Ascension.
 As a result of the COVID-19 pandemic and South African government response, the Airlink air service was temporarily suspended in April 2020.
 During the temporary suspension, Ascension along with its sister island of St Helena, had been intermittently supplied by a Titan Airways charter service originating in the UK.
 Airlink resumed operations to Ascension Island (as well as St Helena) on the 26 March 2022.